chybeat/Powershell-AddToReg/README.md

 Just copy, use, modify, download, pirate, or make anything with this code.
 The file (addtoreg.psm1) can be used with next command from a .ps1 File:

 ```Powershell
 Import-Module -DisableNameChecking "D:\rive\and\wherever-the-file-is\addToReg.psm1"
 ```

-The "_-DisableNameChecking_" paramter is because all functions called from other files needs to be started with a verb and hyphen... and I don't like a function called like "add-on-Windows-Registry-from-object-or-string" and other (for delete) called "remove-on-Windows-Registry-from-object-or-string" :pray: .
+The "_-DisableNameChecking_" parameter is because all functions called from other files needs to be started with a verb and hyphen... and I don't like a function called like "add-on-Windows-Registry-from-object-or-string" and other (for delete) called "remove-on-Windows-Registry-from-object-or-string" :pray: .
 At last if parameter not writed the console will you alert about the function name.

 ### How To use